My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 This doesn’t compensate for “an awful system that removes girls from their families, treats them like queens before they’re even old enough to know what’s happening, and tosses them aside the moment they’ve outlived their usefulness.”

-I agree that it would be best to do away with this outdated tradition altogether.
+I agree it would be best to do away with this outdated tradition altogether.
 But I also commend the government for taking a step forward in a deeply religious society that is not likely to give up its traditions easily.

 Before we left, Mr Badri took us to a corridor housing the images of all of Nepal’s rulers and gave us a brief history of Nepal’s monarchs and the Nepalese royal massacre in 2001.
 I found myself thinking it was a good thing Nepal abolished the monarchy in 2008.